simc/crimson/README.md

   </a>
 </p>

-Fast, efficient and easy-to-use JSON parser and serializer for Dart.
+<p align="center">Fast, efficient and easy-to-use JSON parser and serializer for Dart.</p>

 > 🚧 **Crimson is still in early development and is not ready for production use. <br> Only parsing is supported for now** 🚧